 The door slid open on the young lieutenant.
 Arcee noticed that he looked slightly overworked, but other than that, he seemed to be fine.

 "Why are you locking yourself in your quarters?" she asked.
-"I thought you would be happy to see me coming to your base!" she added, a little annoyed.
+"Some people are beginning to worry about you!" she added, a little annoyed.
+"Starting with me…"

-"I was pondering about my last failure," he simply responded, not offering her to come in.
+"I was pondering about my last failure," Rodimus simply responded, not offering her to come in.

-"That was not a failure: Optimus and you are still alive, and Megatron managed to stop the Insecticons," Arcee retorted, trying to push through but Rodimus refused to give ground.
+"That was not a failure; Optimus and you are still alive, and Megatron managed to stop the Insecticons," Arcee retorted, trying to push through, but Rodimus refused to let her in.

-"That is the problem: Megatron.
-He is becoming the ruler of this base.
+"This is the problem: Megatron.
+He is becoming the supreme commander of this base.
 If Optimus Prime doesn't recover quickly, we will have a new master, and it will be this tyrant."

-"I feel guilty: if I had been a better warrior, Optimus Prime wouldn't be welded to a repair berth and Megatron wouldn't be on the way to recovering all his power."
+"I feel guilty.
+If I had been a better warrior, Optimus Prime wouldn't be welded to a repair berth and Megatron wouldn't be on the way to recovering all his power," he admitted.

 "No, wait!"
 Arcee protested, to no avail.